Early American Furniture

 Decorating with tall chests is fairly simple.
 Certainly, either tall chest could be stunning in a bedroom.
 Of course, in a historic home, these stately chests will be the jewel in the master bedroom.
 Certainly it is easy to envision them placed between two tall windows in an historic home.

+Notice the Tall Antique Chest of Drawers in the Living Room.
 However, you may want to consider placing such historic and stunning period furniture in a more public place in the home.
 A tall chest can be terrific in a hallway or living room.
 Especially if you enjoy decorating with antique paintings, place one above the chest.
 Likewise, an interesting antique collection could crown the top of the chest.
 If you have tall ceilings, these prominent Pennsylvania tall chests can look spectacular in the right space.

 If you have a large landing, these large impressive chests could even beckon your guests upstairs.